-This goes back to Step 2 in understanding TCO.
+This ties back to Step 2 a little by understanding TCO.
 Onsite phone systems can be expensive upfront but remember that costs don’t stop there.
 You have to pay for maintenance as well as system upgrades and more features if needed.
 Unified Communications as a Service (UCaaS) provides lower TCO by providing services using cloud resources.
 The features, functionality, and upgrades are included with the monthly subscription cost.
 Ongoing support is also included.

 Step 4: Research Solutions

 It is a big decision, so you’ll want to invest some time in determining what options are available.
 There are lots of online resources but many of them are simply paid advertising designed to look like a resource.
 Besides monthly costs, you should look into support.
 What is the provider’s reputation for providing ongoing support?
 How quickly do they answer calls on average?
 What is their existing customer satisfaction rating?
 Don’t overlook the cost of poor customer support.